 What Should I Do Next?

-Your first step after your arrest should be to contact an attorney.
+Your first step after your arrest should be to contact an experienced criminal defense attorney.
 Police and investigators should not continue questioning you once you have asked for a lawyer.
-Obtaining legal advice quickly by calling 510-244-3250 or using our online form can save you from making decisions that could lead to a lifetime of regret.
+When you obtain legal representation from Attorney Christopher Lamiero, our firm will protect your rights and help you make the right decisions throughout the legal process.

 Over 30 Years of Experience on Both Sides of the Justice System

 Hard Fighting Litigator